IgniteUI/indigo-design-docfx/en/codegen/installing-vs-code-extension.md

     <div class="divider--half"></div>
     <div class="divider--half"></div>

-2. In the Extensions pane, in the search for the extensions in Marketplace, type the following "Infragistics Indigo.Design".
+2. In the Extensions pane, in the `Search Extensions in Marketplace` field, type the following "Infragistics Indigo.Design".

 3. Make sure to select "Infragistics Indigo.Design Code Generator" extension and click install